Survivors of sexual abuse often seek support from family, but sometimes even the best intentions can lead to more hurt.

 It may be a repeat of what originally happened, or it may be another form of abuse.
 If you’re a sexual abuse survivor, revictimization may come in the form of sexual harassment later in life, for example.

 If you’ve experienced sexual revictimization, you’re not alone.
 A 2017 study suggests that almost half of childhood sexual abuse survivors will be exposed to sexual abuse later in life.

 Anyone can experience sexual revictimization.

 While it’s most commonly seen among those who have survived childhood abuse, revictimization has no age limits.

-Women and men who experienced sexual violence as adults can also be revictimized.
+Women and men who experienced sexual abuse as adults can also be revictimized.

-The reason for such a high recurrence rate of repeat violence remains under investigation, but many factors may be involved, such as:
+The reason for such a high recurrence rate of repeat experiences remains under investigation, but many factors may be involved, such as:

 - mental health

 - support networks

 Sometimes, even if they mean well, your family could contribute to revictimization without even being aware they’re doing it.